Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators

-When the eigenvalues of $P$ with real part equal to $\gamma (P)$ (necessarily finitely many) are semisimple (i.e., the algebraic multiplicity equals the geometric multiplicity), we can sharpen the information on the behavior for $t\to\infty $:
+The operator $P$ on $M$ has compact resolvent.
+When the eigenvalues with real part equal to $\gamma (P)$ (necessarily finitely many) are semisimple (i.e., the algebraic multiplicity equals the geometric multiplicity), we can sharpen the information on the behavior for $t\to\infty $:

-\proclaim{ Corollary 2.6} Assume that all eigenvalues of $P$ with real part $\gamma(P)$ are semisimple (it holds in particular when $P$ is selfadjoint).
+\begin{cor} Assume that all eigenvalues of $P$ with real part $\gamma(P)$ are semisimple (it holds in particular when $P$ is selfadjoint).
 Then